 “MWh” means megawatt hour.

-[include defn of “PUC”] [Not used, defn is “CPUC”]

 “Rules” means the requirements, statutes, final tariffs, rules, orders, CPUC, and Federal Energy Regulatory Commission decisions, resolutions and procedures, including any modifications thereto, authorized or established by duly authorized agencies, regarding Direct Access service or that otherwise relate to the sale and delivery of energy by an Electric Service Provider, including ENRON, or the sale, transmission, or distribution of energy, or other services contemplated by this Agreement, as the same may be amended from time to time.

 “Scheduling Coordinator” shall have the same meaning as set forth in the Rules.